MeganTran6023/VanDerVaartLab.MT/README.md

 | need: BPS.template (In GC_XTUY/XTUY) | |
 | need: tpl_bpl_steps.sh and .inp (In GC_XTUY/XTUY) | |
 | run looper_data_extract.sh (In GC_XTUY/XTUY) | gets necessary files and runs for structural analysis|

+* worked on looper_structural_analysis.sh to get averages of structural parameters of sequences